Background

 Advisory Board

 MECC has a functional Advisory Board drawn from UWI as well as other stakeholders from the ecosystem.
-The MECC Advisory Board has been set up to provide strategic advice and has no governance or approval authority.
-Only the Governing Board has this authority.
-Both Boards provide critical support with the aim of amplifying the impact of MECC and ensuring sustainability.
+The MECC Advisory Board has been set up to provide strategic advice and critical support with the aim of amplifying impact and ensuring sustainability.

 Team